zordius/json-path-processor/README.md

 }
 ```

-In real life, data is not always exist.
+In real life, data is not always ready.
 We must handle none data case:

 ```javascript
 if (data && is_object(data)) {